 KILZ Exterior Siding, Fence, and Barn Paint ticks every box when it comes to what you need to paint your barn.$29.99 ($0.23 / Fl Oz)

-This paint from KILZ is our top pick if you’re looking for the best barn paint for several reasons.
+The KILZ Exterior Siding, Fence and Barn Paint is our top pick if you’re looking for the best barn paint for several reasons.

 – All it takes is one coat for excellent coverage.
-This is down to the paint being vey thick with a viscocity of 87-93 KU.
+This is down to the paint being very thick with a viscosity of 87-93 KU.
 You certainly get your money’s worth, especially as primer isn’t necessary.

 – The paint dries to the touch in as little as 2-3 hours and is livestock safe.